meiqua/6DPose/README.md

 make

 in 6dpose folder, if use pybind:
-pip install target_folder/
+pip3 install target_folder/

-python target.py
+python3 target.py

 ## linemod